microsoft/vscode-docs/CONTRIBUTING.md

 ## How to use Markdown to format your topic

-The topics in this repository use Markdown this is a pretty good overview [Markdown basics](https://help.github.com/articles/markdown-basics/)
+The topics in this repository use Markdown.
+Here is a good overview of [Markdown basics](https://help.github.com/articles/markdown-basics/).

 ## Topic Metadata